mvconsbruch/AlgNT/README.md

 * [Sheet 1](Sheet01/Sheet01.pdf) (mostly) results on algebraic integers.
 * [Sheet 2](Sheet02/Sheet02.pdf) Computations with norm and trace, a integral extension of the integers with infinitely many units, all finite free modules over integral domains are submodules of a free module.
 * [Sheet 3](Sheet03/Sheet03.pdf) More units of rings of integers, quadratic extensions, cubic extensions, quadratic extensions of quadratic extensions (and fun facts about the flag of Nepal!).
 * [Sheet 4](Sheet04/Sheet04.pdf) Discriminants of quadratic number fields, further calculations with special cubic number fields, first facts about Dedekind domains.
+* [Sheet 5](Sheet05/Sheet05.pdf) Calculations of integer rings are completed (but are painful), inverse of ideals, some algebraic extensions of the integers are not Dedekind.

 ###### Max von Consbruch, email: mvconsbruch(at)uni-bonn(dot)de